 An occult history that grounds the sacred yearning for magic in real life.

 "Eager to forge a new reality, or recover an old one, with better metaphysics than the modern West?
 Bargain Witch can guide your self-initiation.
 It’s magic, through and through."
-Susan Stryker
+Susan Stryker, author of Transgender History, and When Monsters Speak.

 "I love this book.
 My only critique is that it wasn't long enough.
 I never wanted it to end!
 Reading this book is like doing a ritual with your coolest, smartest, queerest friend--it feels sexy, dangerous, and ecstatic all at once.
 Honestly, if you only get one book this year, get this one.
 Just reading it is like lobbing a molotov through the window of patriarchy: it's fun, it's educational, it's good for the world.
 Read it!
 Then go be gay and do witchcraft."
 Amanda Yates Garcia, author of Initiated and host of Between the Worlds Podcast